Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

 where $\underline{\G}_f \doteq \G_f / \Go$ and the backslash stands for a left quotient.
 Consider now

-where for simplicity we used $\tr$ to identify $\fg^*$ and $\fg$, and implicitly identified $\underline{\G}$ with the group of ``corner gauge transformations'' $\Gamma(\pp\Sigma,\iota_{\pp\Sigma}^* \mathrm{Conj} P)$ as per Equation \eqref{eq:uGYM}.\footnote{For a more conceptual, and fully general, take on this bulk-boundary identifications see Section \ref{sec:cornerdata} and in particular the next running example, Section \ref{sec:runex-cornerdata}.}
+where for simplicity we used $\tr$ to identify $\fg^*$ and $\fg$, and implicitly identified $\underline{\G}$ with the group of ``corner gauge transformations'' $\Gamma(\pp\Sigma,\iota_{\pp\Sigma}^* \AD P)$ (see Equation \eqref{eq:uGYM}).\footnote{A more conceptual, and fully general, take on this bulk-boundary identifications is provided in Section \ref{sec:cornerdata} and in particular in the next running example, Section \ref{sec:runex-cornerdata}.}